Kryuski/Editor-Shortcuts/README.md

 # Kryvich's Editor Shortcuts for Delphi IDE
 *Plug-in for Delphi IDE, which sets keyboard shortcuts to move to a next/prev modification in an opened file*

-* How to install
-If you use Delphi 10.2.3:
+* How to install if you use Delphi 10.2.3:
   * download the EditorShortcuts.bpl package from Bin folder,
   * Start Delphi IDE.
 In Components menu | Install packages... press Add.
 Select the downloaded package.
 Press Open.
 OK.